Digital Marketing Strategies and Trends

 How often does Google release core updates?

 Google typically releases core updates every 3 to 4 months, though there's no fixed schedule.
 In 2025, we saw three: March (March 13-27), June (June 30-July 17), and December (December 11-29).
-Based on this pattern, expect the next update in March or April 2026.
+In 2026, the first core update landed in March (March 27 - April 8).
+Based on this pattern, expect the next update around June or July 2026.

 What should I do if I was hit by the update?